-- (i) To approve, adopt and amend the Rules and Regulations and Code of Conduct for the Competition; - (ii) To register in the name of the ITF any trademarks in connection with the Competition, and protect such trademarks; - (iii) To appoint every two years a Juniors Committee, which shall consist of a Chair, who shall be a member of the Board of Directors, and further members deemed necessary. - (iv) To refuse the entry of any National Association, or refuse the further participation of such National Association in the Competition, if in its opinion the participation of such National Association may result in Competition being endangered.
+- (i) To approve, adopt and amend the Rules and Regulations and Code of Conduct for the Competition; - (ii) to register in the name of the ITF any trademarks in connection with the Competition, and protect such trademarks; - (ii) The Board of Directors shall appoint every two years a Juniors Committee, which shall consist of a Chair, who shall be a member of the Board of Directors, and further members deemed necessary. - (iv) To refuse the entry of any National Association, or refuse the further participation of such National Association in the Competition, if in its opinion the participation of such National Association may result in Competition being endangered.
 No decision of the Board of Directors in this respect shall be valid unless such decision is supported by at least two-thirds of the Board of Directors present and voting.